 Sea turtles are a group of species that fall under the family Dermochelyidae and the family Cheloniidae.
-Dermochelyidae are leatherback sea turtles and cheloniidae are green turtles, flatback sea turtles, hawksbills, loggerhead sea turtles and so on.
+Dermochelyidae is leatherback sea turtles and Cheloniidae are green turtles, flatback sea turtles, hawksbills, loggerhead sea turtles and so on.
 Sea turtles vary in size but share common stages in food consumption and habitats.
 Most sea turtles are carnivorous in nature and reside in warm, ocean environments.

 Let’s look at the life cycle of a sea turtle to get a better understanding.